ShreyJ1729/CPP-Experiments/README.md

 # CPP-Experiments
 Experiments in CPP (and some C) for learning.

-- `/random-basics` is just implementations of different things in C with no particular order
+- `/random-basics/` is just implementations of different things in C++ with no particular order
-- `/caleb-yt` is my code as I follow Calb Curry's (100 video!)
+- `/caleb-yt/` is my code as I follow Calb Curry's (100 video!)
 C++ tutorial on YouTube
+- `/cpp-primer/` is my notes and code as I go through "C++ Primer" by Stephen Prata